lynx-x-ray-observatory/soxs/doc/source/command_line/instrument.rst

     Run the instrument simulator and produce a simulated event file.

     positional arguments:
-      simput_file           The SIMPUT file to be used as input. out_file              The name of the event file to be written. exp_time              The exposure time to use, in seconds. instrument            The name of the instrument to use, or alternatively
+      simput_file           The SIMPUT file to be used as input, or "None" if you only want to simulate backgrounds. out_file              The name of the event file to be written. exp_time              The exposure time to use, in seconds. instrument            The name of the instrument to use, or alternatively